How I scale quality

 In enterprise, the edges are not edges.
 They are the job.

-3) An early chapter that sharpened my view: Microsoft SDM Plus
+3) An early chapter that sharpened my view

 4) How I advocate for quality when reality gets messy